 - ⇒ For "DC System Size (kW)", enter just "1" for this exercise.
 You can come back later if you wish to change it. - ⇒ For "Array Type", use the pull down menu.
 Active tracking is not cost effective anymore, so you'll most likely want to select either the "Fixed (roof mount)" or "Fixed (open rack)" option.
-The latter is appropriate for ground mounts. - ⇒ For "DC-to-AC Derate Factor" the default is 0.77.
+The latter is appropriate for ground mounts. - ⇒ For "System Losses" the default is 14%.
 This default is sufficient, unless you have shade on this location at any point during the year, or you're planning to use extra-efficient (and more expensive) modules or inverters.
-Optionally, look at the comprehensive "Derate Calc." pop-up window if you'd like to further explore how aspects of the design can make a PV system more or less efficient. - ⇒ For "Tilt (deg)" the default will be the same as the latitude of your location, e.g. 41.6 degrees for
+Optionally, look at the comprehensive "Loss Calc." pop-up window if you'd like to further explore how aspects of the design can make a PV system more or less efficient. - ⇒ For "Tilt (deg)" the default is 20 degrees as this is generally the most efficient year-round tilt angle to

-- Honesdale, as this is generally the most efficient year -round tilt angle to mount the array from the horizon toward the sky.
+- mount the array from the horizon toward the sky.
 If you're using a roof mount, you'll likely want them flush to the roof (to avoid extra wind loads) and therefore need to replace this with the angle of your roof.
-If you're using a ground mount, the best angle locally for total annual production from a net-metered system is roughly 30 degrees (i.e. around here we have fewer clouds during summer, so we lower the tilt angle by 10-12 degrees to take advantage of that). - ⇒ For "Azimuth (deg)" you will need to enter the direction the array will be facing.
+If you're using a ground mount, the best angle locally for total annual production from a net-metered system is roughly 20-30 degrees. - ⇒ For "Azimuth (deg)" you will need to enter the direction the array will be facing.
 Best would be exactly solar (not magnetic) south, or 180 degrees (which is the default).
 For a ground mount, you can probably make that align perfectly, but for roof mounts you'll need to estimate which direction the roof surface faces.
 With some experience you can do this most easily via Google Earth or other web-based mapping application with satellite/aerial imagery of your house.
 Those maps are already oriented with solar south at the bottom of the page.
 If you're using a magnetic compass, see the sidebar.

 Now press the "Go to Results" arrow in the right margin.
 The number we are most interested in from this page (see next page) is in the large bold font at the very top of the page (and in orange font on the last row of the table, labelled "Annual", and in the "AC Energy (kWh)" column).
-For our Honesdale example, this is 1178 kWhrs when using the most optimum values.
-What this means is that for each 1000 (or 1k) rated wattsdc of totally unshaded PV modules installed in Honesdale, we can expect to produce 1178 kWhrs of electricity in an average weather year.
-Or, in other words, the expected yield factor is 1178 watt-hours for each wattdc of capacity.
+For our Honesdale example, this is 1262 kWhrs when using the most optimum values.
+What this means is that for each 1000 (or 1k) rated watts{dc} of totally unshaded PV modules installed in Honesdale, we can expect to produce 1262 kWhrs of electricity in an average weather year.
+Or, in other words, the expected yield factor is 1262 watt-hours for each watt{dc} of capacity.